Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 This is ridiculous.
 There was nothing wrong with the old names.
 By the way, Lee Highway was not even named after General Robert E. Lee.
 What a waste of taxpayers’ dollars.

-Boris almost 2 years ago
+Boris over 2 years ago

 Removed by moderator.

-The Revolting Blob almost 2 years ago
+The Revolting Blob over 2 years ago

 Some time ago I left a post saying that I thought the path of greatest acceptance (and least disruption) was to change the names of only three specific streets in Mosby Woods: Plantation Parkway, Confederate Lane and Reb Street.
 I suggested changing Plantation Parkway to Proclamation Parkway, Confederate Lane to Conciliation Lane, and replacing Reb Street with a one-syllable rhyming name.
 Given Nasa's latest achievement, I now believe Webb Street would be appropriate.